Analog cosmological reheating in an ultracold Bose gas: Analog preheating

 Following the argumentation in \cref{sec:analogpreheatingbosegas}, we induce parametric instabilities by harmonically modulating the coupling as

 where $g_0$ is a positive offset value, $r$ is the amplitude of the modulation and $\omega$ is its frequency.
-Note that here we have used the lab time~$\labtime$ in the argument of the sine function, whereas in \cref{eq:interactiontermmodulated} the cosmic time~$\cosmictime$ appears, which, when expressed in terms of the lab time~$\labtime$, results in oscillations with increasing frequency.
-This substitution is based on the simplifying assumption that the expansion of the universe is insignificant during the duration of the modulation, in which case the relation between both time variables becomes linear and the corresponding proportionality constant can be absorbed in the modulation frequency.
+Note that here we have used the laboratory time~$\labtime$ in the argument of the sine function instead of the cosmic time~$\cosmictime$, which, when expressed in terms of the laboratory time~$\labtime$, results in oscillations with increasing frequency.
+This substitution is based on the simplifying assumption that the expansion is insignificant during the duration of the modulation, in which case the relation between both time variables becomes linear and the corresponding proportionality constant can be absorbed in the modulation frequency.